We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

-How Early Theme Park Entry and Extra Magic Hours are the Same
+How Disney Early Entry and Extra Magic Hours are the Same

-Extra Magic Hours and Early Theme Park Entry are the same in their basic premise.
-Each perk gives Disney resort guests the opportunity to spend extra time in the parks.
+Extra Magic Hours and Disney World Early Entry are the same in their basic premise.
+They are both a perk that gives Disney resort guests the opportunity to spend extra time in the parks.

 This extra time is specifically designed to give those resort guests a bit of a leg up when it comes to getting on rides with a significantly lower wait.

 How they determine eligibility at the park is still the same.
 Guests must scan their MagicBand, ticket, or MagicMobile Pass to validate they are in fact a Disney resort guest.

 If you’re wondering what the difference is between a MagicBand and a MagicMobile Pass, check out my MagicBand guide to learn more.

 How They are Different